-Allegra Schermuly is a research fellow in Sociology within the School of Social Sciences, Monash University.
+Allegra Schermuly is a Research Fellow in the School of Social Sciences, Monash University.
 Before joining Monash, Allegra worked as a perioperative nurse in Australia and the UK.
-She is currently completing her PhD (Monash University) on the topic of police legitimacy.
-In her dissertation, Allegra explores perceptions of Victoria Police and implications for legitimacy, community satisfaction and willingness to cooperate with police.
-Using qualitative interviews with community representatives in the Monash Local Government Area, Allegra’s doctoral thesis analyses the factors that impact police legitimacy with a view to informing police practices and culture, especially in contemporary multicultural societies.
+She completed her PhD at Monash University in 2018 on the topic of police legitimacy.
+In her dissertation, Allegra explored perceptions of Victoria Police and the implications of public perceptions for legitimacy, community satisfaction and willingness to cooperate with police.
+Using qualitative interviews with community representatives in the Monash Local Government Area, Allegra’s doctoral thesis analysed the factors that impact police legitimacy with a view to informing police practices and culture, especially in contemporary multicultural societies.

 The Australian Sociological Association (TASA)